 Being a responsible corporate citizen, NOW undertakes to share in the concerns of the communities where it operates.
-In conducting its business, it shall observe safe and environment-friendly practices.
-NOW shall comply with all applicable environmental and ecological statutes, ordinances and regulations.
+In conducting its business, it shall observe safe and environment-

 Suppliers/Contractors

 NOW will only do business with suppliers or contractors who deliver quality materials and services, who safeguard the rights and welfare of its workers by providing wages and benefits that comply with government laws and regulations, and who do not engage in forced labor and the hiring of minors.
 NOW will only do business with suppliers/contractors who commit to contribute and abide with the company's programs on security, health, safety, environment and social responsibility.
 NOW will place an order for production, maintenance, or other services to a contractor with a written document that specifies all purchase conditions, and not engage in unfair treatment of contractors, including unjustified delay in payment, unjustified return, or unjustified discount to the agreed price.
 NOW shall not give/receive any gift or entertainment to/from a customer or business partner that is outside accepted social norms.